Sharkey Landfill: Sources

 Chloroform was one other chemical found in abundance on the site, with about 40,000 pounds found throughout the landfill.
-Chloroform is a type of cleaning solution, one of many that can be used for things such as; cleaning electronics, tools, engines, and automotive parts; dissolving oil, paint, and grease; to mix/thin paint, glue, pigments, epoxy resins, and pesticides; and to create other similar solvents or chemicals.
+Chloroform is a cleaning solvent, one of many that can be used for things such as; cleaning electronics, tools, engines, and automotive parts; dissolving oil, paint, and grease; to mix/thin paint, glue, pigments, epoxy resins, and pesticides; and to create other similar solvents or chemicals.

 Human hazard

 While chloroform has no known environmental hazards, large amounts of exposure to chloroform can cause alterations in the mind, such as depression and irritability.
 Larger amounts of exposure can cause other diseases such as Hepatitis and Jaundice.
 Chloroform is also anticipated to be a human carcinogen.